-Look, I know the military isn’t perfect and it may not be the long-term answer for your career.
+Look, I know the military isn’t perfect, and it may not be the long-term answer for your career.
 That’s why I separated from active duty after I finished my first enlistment.
 But there are also many amazing opportunities to be had during your time in the military.
-You will have a variety of experiences you will cherish the rest of your life, even if you only serve 4 years.
-You will make lifelong friends, even if you only serve 4 years.
+You will have various experiences you will cherish for the rest of your life, even if you only serve four years.
+You will make lifelong friends, even if you only serve four years.

 You may even decide that you miss the military long after you get out.
 I did that.
-I joined the Air National Guard 8.5 years after I left active city because I missed being in uniform and being part of a unit and working toward a goal that is larger than anything I could do on my own.
+I joined the Air National Guard 8.5 years after I left active duty because I missed being in uniform, being part of a unit, and working toward a goal that is larger than anything I could do on my own.
 I never would have understood that line of thinking during my first few months in the military.
-And it’s likely that most servicemembers don’t truly grow to appreciate that until they have served long enough to actually see and understand how their role works in the grand scheme of things.
+And, likely, most servicemembers don’t truly grow to appreciate that until they have served long enough to actually see and understand how their role works in the grand scheme of things.
 And that takes time.

 And I can also pretty much guarantee that if you were able to get out tomorrow and you did, you would regret giving up on yourself and the military for the rest of your life.